-- Lower back should be in a neutral position.
+- The lower back should be in a neutral position.
 Rounding your back can be very dangerous and leads to unwanted injuries.

 - Abs and lats should be tight the entire duration of the exercise.
 This will help with your strength.

 - The bar should stay close to your body at all times.
-Keeping it distanced will put severe strain on your back and will also limit the amount of weights you can lift.
+Keeping it distanced will put a severe strain on your back and will also limit the number of weights you can lift.